e-shere/RPi/README.md

 And then reboot the RPi.

 ## What I still need to do:
-- Handle gracefull termination of pimotion.py and wifi_scanner.py when start_all.py is terminated.
-(This doesn't work at the moment and I have to use ```killall python```)
 - Figure out why sometimes TSHark captures packets without a source MAC address.
 Why does this happen?
 Filter out all lines from wifi_data files that don't contain a MAC address